markusessigde/docker-tika-server/README.md

 To install more languages simply update the apt-get command to include the package containing the language you required, or include your own custom packs using an ADD command.

+This container includes imagemagick and python3 so that the TesseractOCR parser can prepare images for better results.

 ## Usage

 First you need to pull down the build from Dockerhub, which can be done by invoking: